Day Two: Llegada: Arrival

 Why I Came Alone

 Before I left, people asked whether I was nervous about travelling alone.
 Whether I was running from something or toward it.
 Whether thirty days was too long or too short.
-I did not have clean answers.
+I had no clean answers.

-What I knew was simpler: I was tired in ways that sleep could not repair.
+What I knew was simpler: I was tired in ways that sleep alone could never reach.
 After years of institutional pressure, caregiving across generations, and the collective exhaustion that followed the pandemic, my nervous system had forgotten how to settle.
 Stillness felt dangerous.
 Silence felt loud.
 Being alone had become entangled with being abandoned, and I had lost the ability to tell the difference.

 Somewhere between those poles lies the quieter possibility I was seeking: the decision to remain present with oneself, without urgency or escape.
 And so I chose a place where the sea would be my witness and the mountains my backdrop.
 A place with enough history to remind me I was small, and enough stillness to let that smallness feel like relief.